mprater/ShaderWriting/README.md

 [LAIKA](https://github.com/LaikaStudios) under these same licensing terms.

 # Notice
-Some books were shipped early without color images.
+Some books were shipped prior to the official release date without color images.
 If you received such a copy, please [contact the publisher](https://www.routledge.com/contacts/customer-service) so they can send you a replacement.